Renewables funds see record outflows as rising rates, costs hit shares

 However, the outflows only partially reversed the trend for the first half of 2023 when investors added a net $3.36 billion, the data showed.

-The sector’s total assets under management now stand at $65.4 billion, a 23 per cent decline from end-June, according to the data.
+The sector’s total assets under management now stand at $65.4 billion, a 23% decline from end-June, according to the data.

 Investors have been exiting traditional energy funds, too, but the rate has slowed - net outflows reached $438 million in the last quarter compared with $3.32 billion in the previous three months.